Superconductivity-enhanced spin pumping: Role of Andreev resonances

-This scattering matrix can be generalized to include nonzero $Z_{1,2}$ on the interfaces~\cite{Aharony}.
-The quantity $(r_A^\infty)$ is the AR amplitude at the interface of a normal metal and a bulk S~\cite{Beenaker}.
+The quantity $r_A^\infty$ is the AR amplitude at the interface of a normal metal with a bulk S~\cite{Beenaker}.
 For a thin S layer, as it can be checked from the QP scattering matrix for the $\text{N}_\text{r}|\text{S}|\text{N}$ structure, this is modified to

-For the normal metal N a width of $d_{N}$, the electron and hole propagate through and reflect back off the FI interface without mixing particle-hole and spin spaces.
-In general, this reflection corresponds to a phase shift for the reflected electrons and holes from the magnetically active FI region,
+The scattering matrix can be generalized~\cite{Aharony} to include a nonzero barrier potential at the interface $x=d_S$.
+We note that, within the Andreev approximation $\Delta/E_F\ll1$, the transmission amplitude for electrons is given by $1/(1+iZ)$.
+We study the case of nonzero barrier numerically.
+The electrons and holes propagate through the normal metal and reflect back off the FI interface,